-Those who secure a spot on the trip will participate in one of eight or nine different projects throughout the islands.
-So far, six projects have been confirmed, including building new paths for hikers and expanding the infrastructure and signage at popular destinations like the “hanging lake” in Miðvágur and the island of Mykines, where you can visit puffin colonies.
+Some of the first projects in 2019 included building new paths for hikers and expanding the infrastructure and signage at popular destinations like the “hanging lake” in Miðvágur and the island of Mykines, where you can visit puffin colonies.

 Volunteers will be expected to use hammers, wheelbarrows, and shovels during the projects, but no special skills are necessary to participate.

-To sign up, visit visitfaroeislands.com.
+To sign up, visit visitfaroeislands.com/closed.

 more from afar